rsonger/software-engineering-lab/_posts/2025-06-11-parametric_geometry.md

 The initialization method for the `PolygonGeometry` class will do that after calculating all the vertices of the polygon from the given number of sides and radius.

 :heavy_check_mark: ***Try it!***
-<input type="checkbox" class="checkbox inline"> Inside the `geometries` folder, open the file called `basic_geometries.py` and add the following import statement to the top of it.
+<input type="checkbox" class="checkbox inline"> Inside the `graphics/geometries` folder, open the file called `basic_geometries.py` and add the following import statement to the top of it.

 ```python
 from math import sin, cos, pi